Worldpay Group

 Worldpay Group plc (formerly RBS WorldPay) was a payment processing company.
-It was acquired by FIS in July 2019 for $43 billion.
-It was listed on the London Stock Exchange until 16 January 2018 when it was acquired by Vantiv to form Worldpay, Inc.
+It was formerly listed on the London Stock Exchange until 16 January 2018 when it was acquired by Vantiv.
+The combined company then took the name Worldpay, Inc. Worldpay, Inc. was acquired by FIS in July 2019 for $43 billion.
+In 2024, private-equity firm GTCR acquired a majority 55% equity interest in WorldPay.

 History

-Early History
+Early history

 WorldPay started as an online multi-currency payment system in 1997.
 The founder Nick Ogden partnered with National Westminster Bank to provide the financial systems and Andrew Birch of Symbiant to provide the end user payment gateway.
 When Royal Bank of Scotland took over National Westminster Bank, Worldpay was wholly acquired and merged with an electronic payment system called Streamline which was first released by Centre-file ltd, a wholly owned subsidiary of National Westminster Bank, in 1989.

-Management History
+Management history

-RBS Ownership
+RBS ownership

 In 1995 the Streamline system was reabsorbed into the bank when the trading name and payroll service of Centre-file ltd were sold to Ceridian.
 NatWest was acquired in 2002 by Royal Bank of Scotland Group (RBS) which renamed the business RBS WorldPay and appointed Ron Kalifa as CEO.
 RBS expanded the business significantly by acquiring and merging a number of payment solutions companies from different countries.
 Over the next five years it was combined with seven leading retail payment solutions brands: Streamline, Streamline International, PaymentTrust, Netherlands based Bibit, RiskGuardian and US-based Lynk.

 Divestment from RBS

 As a condition in the European Commission's clearance in December 2009 of state aid to RBS, Worldpay was to be sold as part of a plan to divest selected businesses from the group.
-On 6 August 2010, Advent International and Bain Capital agreed to acquire Worldpay for £2.025bn, including a £200m contingent consideration, and appointed Ron Kalifa, who has previously headed up the global transaction services division with RBS, as CEO.
+On 6 August 2010, Advent International and Bain Capital agreed to acquire Worldpay for £2.025bn, including a £200m contingent consideration, and appointed Ron Kalifa, who had previously headed up the global transaction services division with RBS, as CEO.
 The RBS Group retained a 20% stake in the newly independent business, with Advent International and Bain Capital owning 40% each.
 The sale completed on 1 December 2010.

-In November 2013, RBS said it had sold its remaining stake of about 20 percent in Worldpay to the payment processing firm’s majority shareholders, private equity firms Advent International and Bain Capital.
+In November 2013, RBS said it had sold its remaining stake of about 20 per cent in Worldpay to the payment processing firm’s majority shareholders, private equity firms Advent International and Bain Capital.
 The company listed on the London Stock Exchange through an initial public offering (IPO) in October 2015.
 At the IPO, Advent and Bain earned a combined profit of £3.2 billion from their five year investment, selling about £1.2 billion of company stock and retaining a £2.3 billion stake.